Skip to content

 Extension mutation function for the Slice.

-Loads and returns serialized an unsigned Int value in the range 0..212010 ..
-2^{120} - 1 from the Slice.
-This values usually represents the amount in nanoToncoins.
+Loads and returns a serialized unsigned Int value in the range from 00 to 212012^{120} - 1 inclusive from the Slice.
+This value usually represents the amount in nanoToncoins.

 Attempts to load such Int when Slice doesn’t contain it throw an exception with exit code 8: Cell overflow.